hgcl/clara-le/pages/posts/sicilian-notes.md

 - Very cool pebble beaches (sand is overrated)
 - Natural reserves where you can swim just like at a regular beach[^3]
 - A very poor public transportation system—the car is king
-- An obsession with the Moor's heads[^4] as: ceramic vases, book holders, tablecloth decoration, bed sheet pattern, ...
+- An obsession with the Moor's heads[^4] as: ceramic vases, book holders, tablecloth decoration, bed sheet pattern, magnets, mugs, ...
 - Many archeological monuments (a.k.a. lots of protected old rocks that are expensive to see)
 - Ficuses, my new favorite type of tree![^5]